imarc/handbook/frontend.md

 #### Titles

 Titles should contain descriptive information that concisely describes the current page.
-Titles appear on search engine result pages and are weighted in Search Engine Optimization (SEO), but do not keyword-stuff.
+Titles appear on search engine result pages and are weighted in Search Engine Optimization (SEO), but do not "keyword-stuff" titles.
 An example of a well-written title for a fictional Imarc blog post might be:

 	<title>Using flexbox to lay out a Leadership design | Imarc: Boston-based Web Agency</title>